joshbegley/nyt-latest/README.md

 `Rob Pelinka said he wanted to wait until Game 30 before evaluating this team.
 With No. 30 up next, the Lakers know "we gotta be stronger."`\
 https://nytimes.com/athletic/6017342/2024/12/24/lakers-loss-pistons-lebron-physicality/

-**American Airlines Grounds All U.S. Flights Over a Technical Issue**\
+**American Airlines Briefly Grounds U.S. Flights Over Technical Issue**\
-`The airline grounded all flights on Tuesday morning during the busy holiday travel period.`\
+`The airline grounded all flights on Tuesday morning during the busy holiday travel period for about an hour before restoring its systems.`\
 https://nytimes.com/2024/12/24/us/american-air-flights-grounded.html

 **Cade Cunningham impresses LeBron James in Pistons' win over Lakers: 'They got a great one'**\